gvsulib/invoiceMapper/readme.md

 If any of these checks fail, the script will shut down and display an error message indicating what the problem is and where.
 You'll need to correct it before you can run the script.
 If you can't make sense of a specific error message, let me know-it may be an issue I didn't anticipate.
 You can also request that I reword error messages to make them clearer-I welcome this kind of feedback!

 If it's successful, the script will tell you so and deposit a new file in the directory called "workday.csv".
-You can open this is any program that can interpret csv files to verify that itÕs correct.
+You can open this is any program that can interpret csv files to verify that it's correct.

 If you run the script when there is a "workday.csv" file already in the directory, it will overwrite the existing file with a new one.